Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

    :alt: Update operator gif
    :align: center

-The gif shows an example of input parameters that can be used to successfully execute a sponsored ``updateOperator`` transaction.
+The GIF shows an example of input parameters that can be used to successfully execute a sponsored ``updateOperator`` transaction.
 The transaction should be successfully submitted by the backend to the blockchain which can be checked on the blockchain explorer by clicking the transaction hash displayed at the frontend.